AllenInstitute/openscope_databook/docs/intro.md

 ### Binder
 Binder will automatically setup the environment with [repo2docker](https://github.com/jupyterhub/repo2docker) and then execute the code in an instance of [JupyterHub](https://jupyter.org/hub) where the kernel is run.
 JupyterHub offers a lot of utilities for interacting with Jupyter notebooks and the environment.
 A given notebook can be launched in Binder by hovering over the `Launch` button in the top-right and selecting `Binder`.
 Occasionally, Binder will have to rebuild the environment before starting JupyterLab, which can take many minutes.

-### Thebe
-[Thebe](https://github.com/executablebooks/thebe) uses Binder in the backend to prepare the environment and run the kernel.
-It allows users to run notebooks embedded directly within the Databook's web UI.
-It can be used by hovering over the `Launch` button in the top-right of a notebook and selecting `Live Code`.
-Thebe is a work-in-progress project and has room for improvement.
-It is also worth noting that, like Binder, starting the Jupyter Kernel can sometimes take many minutes.

 ### Dandihub
 [Dandihub](https://hub.dandiarchive.org/) is an instance of JupyterHub hosted by the [DANDI Archive](https://dandiarchive.org).
 It can be used by hovering over the `Launch` button in the top-right of a notebook and selecting `JupyterHub`.
 In order to run notebooks on Dandihub, you must sign in with your GitHub account, select the server size, select the `OpenScope` option from the `Image` dropdown menu, and navigate to the `openscope_databook/docs` directory which contains the OpenScope notebooks.